(Pairwise) comparisons between predictions (marginal effects)

 argument is used as for the predictions, i.e.ci_level

-can be ignored.- collapse_levels
+can be ignored.- margin

 Character string, indicates the method how to marginalize over non-focal terms.
 See